 Taxis or Ubers are not advisable as a mode of transportations for solo travelers.
 We all know it’s expensive and, much worse, you don’t have anyone to share the expense with you.

 To make it easier, it’s best to use public transportation since it’s more budget-friendly.
 Trains, buses, shared vans, or UberPool are the best options.
-By choosing to ride on public transportations, you won’t just save your money but also get a chance to meet locals and other travelers along the way.
+By choosing to ride on public transportation, you won’t just save your money but also get a chance to meet locals and other travelers along the way.
 You can also use solo travel apps to connect with travelers on the go.

 7. Prepare a Meal Plan